 - build credibility by highlighting any early successes or testimonials

 Decide on a time, for example 1 minute (but consider also the possibility of having a shorter or longer time to pitch) and then start writing and see where it takes you.
-You can also try a little persuasion; read “Influence – The Psychology of Persuasion” by Dr. Robert Cialdini for more on this or check out this video to discover “7 words that change minds”.
+You can also try a little persuasion; for example, read “Influence – The Psychology of Persuasion” by Dr. Robert Cialdini or check out this video to discover “7 words that change minds”.
 You can also incorporate things like lists, repetition, tripling and rhetorical questions.
 Persuasion means different things to different cultures – what works in the West may not work in the East and vice-versa.
 Whatever techniques you use, remember to keep it personal and real.

 4. Consider your visual delivery